lifemikey/objectstorage-swift/connect-object-storage-using-cloudfuse.md

 authurl=https://dal05.objectstorage.softlayer.net/auth/v1.0/
 ```

-**Note** - Your `authurl` is dependent on the location of your {{site.data.keyword.objectstorageshort}}.
+**Note** - Your `authurl` depends on the location of your {{site.data.keyword.objectstorageshort}}.

 You can set more option for the {{site.data.keyword.objectstorageshort}} mount.
-These options are located under the **USE:** section in the README file found in the cloudfuse tar file.
+These options are located under the **USE:** section in the `README` file found in the cloudfuse `.tar` file.
 A common option is the following setting.

 ```
 cache_timeout
 ```

-This option sets the duration of directory caching, the default is 600 seconds.
+This option sets the duration of directory caching.
+The default is 600 seconds.